zengxi-hada/HIVID2/README.md

 ```
 conda install -c bioconda perl-perlio-gzip
 ```
 HIVID2 required dependency of samtools, which can be downloaded from https://github.com/samtools.
-Alternatively, samtools could also installed via conda.
+Alternatively, samtools could also be installed via conda.
 Remember to add samtools path or cp samtools executable file to your $PATH
 ```
 conda install -c bioconda samtools
 ```